learn-co-students/immersive-mod1-deploy-on-day-1-lite-dc-web-120919/README.md

   can be easily cropped)
 * Background Picture
 * Previous Education and/or Work Experience
-* Favorite cites, food, websites
+* Their Favorite quote
-* Favorite quote
+* Favorite cites, foods, and websites

 ## Structure